oktadev/okta-blog/_source/_posts/2024-03-03-stepup-authentication.md

   );
 ```

-This code sure looks similar to the same operations as what the step-up auth Angular guard does!
+This code sure looks similar to the operations in the step-up auth Angular guard!

+Try out your work.
+Ensure you sign out of the application first.
+Sign in with one factor, then navigate to the "messages" route.
+You'll redirect to sign in with a second factor.
+Success!

 ## Ensure authentication recency in step-up authentication